janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 *Connect-Tesla -Credential $MyTeslaCredential*

 This way, we can authenticate to the MyTesla API unattended.
+Now that you know how to setup credentials for MyTesla, you can proceed to creating the scheduled task:

 1) Run through step 1-3 in the section "Controlling your Tesla vehicle from PowerShell" on the computer
 you want to run the scheduled task from.